dasalazarr/v3/instructions/Project Requirements Document.md

 ## 🚀 **Functional Requirements**

 ### **FR1: Intelligent Onboarding**
-- **Requirement**: Interactive button-driven onboarding that captures comprehensive user profile
+- **Requirement**: Comprehensive user onboarding via WhatsApp or Web, capturing user profile and preferences.
-- **Components**: Age, goal race, weekly frequency, injury history, motivation, fitness level
+- **Components**:
+  - **WhatsApp Onboarding**: Interactive, button-driven flow within WhatsApp for new users or those who haven't completed it.
+  - **Web Onboarding (New)**: Users initiate from `andesrc.com` (landing page) and are directed to a dedicated page (`andesrc.com/start`) to provide their WhatsApp number.
+This number is sent to the `v3` backend (`/onboarding/free` or `/onboarding/premium`) which then redirects the user to WhatsApp or Gumroad with a unique, user-ID-embedded link.
 - **Acceptance Criteria**:
-  - 90%+ onboarding completion rate
+  - 90%+ onboarding completion rate across all channels.
-  - Data validation with error handling
+  - Data validation with error handling for all input methods.
-  - Bilingual support (ES/EN)
+  - Seamless bilingual support (ES/EN) throughout the onboarding process.
+  - All web-initiated users are correctly registered in the backend with their `phoneNumber` and `paymentStatus` before redirection to WhatsApp or Gumroad.

 ### **FR2: Memory-Driven Conversations**
 - **Requirement**: AI that remembers and references previous interactions